-The three main causes of liver disease are:
+The 3 main causes of liver disease are:

-You can reduce your risk of many types of liver disease with some simple lifestyle changes:
+You can reduce your risk of many types of liver disease with some simple lifestyle changes such as:

-There are vaccines available for two types of hepatitis.
-These are recommended if you're at risk.
-Read about:
+Vaccines are available for hepatitis A and hepatitis B. These are recommended if you're at risk.

-You don't have to be an alcoholic to risk damaging your health by drinking.
+You do not have to drink an excessive amount of alcohol to risk damaging your health.
 Regularly drinking just over the recommended levels can be harmful.

 Next review due: 20 October 2023